sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

     2. All funding requests must be submitted prior to travel/event date.

-    3. The business specialist has a right to her reimbursement timeline and requirements.
+    3. The business specialist has a right to their reimbursement timeline and requirements.

 2. Funding requests will only be accepted for an event or travel occurring in the same academic semester.